cantrellnm/yoursmartbudget/README.md

 ## Development

-When running locally, first set your environment variables in an `.env` file.
+When running locally, first add your environment variables to an `.env` file in the server folder.
 You will need yarn installed to run various scripts (`npm install -g yarn`).
 Then run `yarn install` and `yarn build`.

 You will also need MongoDB installed and running with `mongod` before starting the server at `http://localhost:8000` with `yarn workspace server dev`.